MehrdadJalali-AI/data-management-teaching-materials/README.md

 - understand why data management matters,
 - apply FAIR principles in an evidence-based way,
 - interpret how DOIs and repositories support persistent access and citation,
-- and practice parsing and comparing metadata standards locally with Python.
+- practice parsing and comparing metadata standards locally with Python,
+- and perform practical data quality profiling, KPI measurement, and audit reporting.

 ### Target audience

 This repository is designed for:
 - University students in **data management / data science** with basic Python familiarity
-- Instructors who want a structured, reproducible teaching setup for Week 1
+- Instructors who want a structured, reproducible teaching setup for Weeks 1 and 2

 ### Current scope

-- **Week 1 is fully implemented**
+- **Weeks 1 and 2 are fully implemented**
-- **Weeks 2–4 are scaffolded only** (placeholders with TODO notes)
+- **Weeks 3–4 are scaffolded placeholders**

 ### What you will learn (Week 1)